-The Door of the Death (Porta della Morte, 1961-64), one of the five main doors of St Peter's Basilica, was created by Giacomo Manzù (1908-91) for Pope John XXIII (r.
+The Porta della Morte (Door of Death, 1961-64), one of the five main doors of St Peter's Basilica, was created by Giacomo Manzù (1908-91) for Pope John XXIII (r.
 1958-63).
 Also known as the Door of Dead, it was traditionally used as an exit for funeral processions.

 The top two panels depict the deaths of the Virgin Mary and of Christ.
 The vine leaves and ears of wheat, in the centre of the door, are a reference to the eucharist.